 Veteran & Military Admission Services

 You serve your country.
 Now let Medaille serve you.
-Medaille College is proud to be a supporter of members of the military.
-As a top Military Friendly College in New York, Medaille is with you every step of the way as you consider your options and pursue a college degree.
+Medaille University is proud to be a supporter of members of the military.
+As a top Military Friendly Institution in New York, Medaille is with you every step of the way as you consider your options and pursue a degree.

 Discounted Tuition for Active Military